Sodexo sees profit and sales growth in FY 2014/15

-PARIS, Nov 13 (Reuters) - French catering-to-vouchers group Sodexo on Thursday predicted that its revenue and operating profit would rise in the fiscal year 2014-2015 because of anticipated strong demand in Latin America and Asia and cost savings.
+PARIS (Reuters) - French catering-to-vouchers group Sodexo (EXHO.PA) on Thursday predicted that its revenue and operating profit would rise in the fiscal year 2014-2015 because of anticipated strong demand in Latin America and Asia and cost savings.

 Operating profit before exceptional items rose slightly to 966 million euros from 964 million euros a year earlier, the group said in a statement.